Glossary

 How can social media analytics improve marketing ROI?

-Social media analytics helps marketers identify which platforms, content types, and campaigns drive the most engagement and conversions.
+Social media analytics identifies which platforms, content types, and campaigns drive the most conversions, enabling smarter budget allocation.
 By measuring performance against KPIs and attributing revenue to specific social activities, teams can reallocate budget toward high-performing channels and reduce spend on underperforming ones.
-This data-driven approach directly improves return on marketing investment.
+When combined with CDP data, marketers can track social-initiated journeys all the way through to revenue.

 What types of data do social media analytics platforms collect?

-Social media analytics platforms collect both structured data (follower counts, impressions, clicks, shares) and unstructured data (post text, comments, images).
+Social analytics platforms collect both structured data (impressions, clicks, shares) and unstructured data (post text, comments, images).
 Advanced platforms also perform sentiment analysis, audience demographic breakdowns, and competitive benchmarking.
-When integrated with a customer data platform, this social data can be unified with other customer touchpoints for a complete view.
+When integrated with a customer data platform, this social data can be unified with other customer touchpoints for a complete view of how social engagement drives business outcomes.